See details in the Install and Uninstall topic.

-You may start getting real-time data for personal use immediately after install.
+You can start getting real-time data for personal use immediately after install.

 Real-Time Data Providers

-You may use RTD and DDE servers from your trading applications or real-time data providers like eSignal.
+You can use RTD and DDE servers from your trading applications or real-time data providers like eSignal.

 RealTimeToDB includes a companion product, RealTimeToExcel, that can be used as an RTD server for getting data for stocks, options, and currencies from Yahoo!
 Finance, Google Finance, and MSN Money.